homeymusic/mami.codi.R/README.md

 Beats are created among every combination of waves in the signal when it arrives at the inner hair cells.
-That signal includes waves emitted by the cochlea itself: stimulus frequency otoacoustic (SFOAE) emissions.
-How many harmonics are emitted by the SFOAE and/or how many of those impact the perception of beating?
+That signal includes waves emitted by the cochlea itself: otoacoustic emissions (OAE).
+How many harmonics are emitted by the OAE and/or how many of those impact the perception of beating?
 And the perceived consonance?

 Our research indicates that the number is 5 harmonics.
 The Bonang beating at 6 introduces too many spike for beating.
 And at 4, too few.